Frequently Asked Questions

 settings before calling tech support for the highest probability of success with the technician).

-If the recommended adjustment fails to work, please contact tech support.
-Over adjustments can
+If the recommended adjustment fails to work, please contact Tech Support:

 - Glock with Apex trigger system: 1/4 Clock-Wise turn

 - Smith & Wesson Performance model with Apex trigger: 11/4 Clock-Wise turn